denten-papers/xp-routledge/proposal.md

 and methodologies to the questions and traditions governing their specific area of expertise.
 To this category we may attribute:

-- *Writing History in the Digital Age* by Jack Dougherty and Kristen Nawrotzki (Michigan UP, 2013),[^ln-hist]
+- *Writing History in the Digital Age* ed.
+Jack Dougherty and Kristen Nawrotzki (Michigan UP, 2013),[^ln-hist]

 - *Digital Critical Editions*, ed.
-Daniel Apollon et. al. (U of Illinois, 2014),[^ln-critical] and
+Daniel Apollon et al. (U of Illinois, 2014),[^ln-critical] and

-- *Oral History and Digital Humanities: Voice, Access, and Engagement* Ed.
+- *Oral History and Digital Humanities: Voice, Access, and Engagement*, ed.
-  Douglas A. Boyd and Mary A. Larson (Palgrave, 2014).[^ln-palgrave]
+  Douglas A. Boyd and Mary A. Larson (Palgrave Macmillan, 2014).[^ln-palgrave]

 Some of the few major volumes in the nascent second generation pertinent to the study of literature include:

 - *Reading Machines: Toward an Algorithmic Criticism* by Stephen Ramsay (U.
   Illinois Press, 2011),[^ln-ramsay]

 - *Macroanalysis: Digital Methods and Literary History* by Matthew L. Jockers (Illinois, 2013),[^ln-macro] which itself builds on the influential *Distant Reading* by Franco Moretti (Verso, 2013),[^ln-franco] and

-- *Digital Literary Studies: Corpus Approaches to Poetry, Prose, and Drama* by David Hoover et.al.
-(Routledge, 2014).[^ln-hoover]
+- *Digital Literary Studies: Corpus Approaches to Poetry, Prose, and Drama* by David L. Hoover et al. (Routledge, 2014).[^ln-hoover]

 In *Literature and the Digital Humanities*, my approach builds on these volumes to connect the history of the discipline to the digital humanities research